teaguetomesh/dqva-and-circuit-cutting/README.md

-# CutQC
+# Scaling up Constrained Quantum Approximate Optimization
-A Python package for CutQC
+A set of python codes for benchmarking a new quantum algorithm for solving the Maximum Independent Set problem.

 ## Notes
 1. Make a virtual environment and install required packages: